 Partially grouted riprap was used as part of spillway for a new emergency drainage system after back-to-back flooding disasters in the Town of Naturita.

 Lewstone Creek Scour Stabilization at Pipelines

 Riprap was used in conjunction with a cutoff wall to halt the progress of headcutting, which would have led to the exposure of, and potentially damage to, two city waterlines.
 Headcutting is when a small drop in the river causes erosion of the soil/sediment below.
 The resulting continued erosion will cause that dropoff to travel upstream.

-Water resources engineers Pete Lagasse and Paul Clopper worked on research with the National Cooperative Highway Research Program (NCHRP) of the Transportation Research Board that developed standards for an erosion control technique called “partially grouted” or matrix riprap.
+Water resources engineer Pete Lagasse worked on research with the National Cooperative Highway Research Program (NCHRP) of the Transportation Research Board that developed standards for an erosion control technique called “partially grouted” or matrix riprap.
 Instead of relying on loose stone, and lots of it, partially grouted riprap incorporates a cement-adhesive mixture, in a sense “gluing” the rocks together.

 This strategy uses smaller-sized rocks, layered and “glued” on site, resulting in a riprap solution that’s roughly one-half to two-thirds the thickness of a standard loose stone installation.
 This method not only saves money for clients, but it also has proved effective as the partial grouting allows for higher hydraulic stability without sacrificing permeability.
 For more information, check out this matrix riprap blog post.